itskenny0/mechen-h1-pro-root/README.txt

 # Unlock the bootloader
 !!!
 Following these steps will erase the internal storage, backup your stuff. !!!
+I recommend doing this on Linux as the device is immediately detected as where in Windows you need to mess with drivers to talk to fastboot.
-Also the device will have a 5 second delay before boot and a warning message ("Code orange, device cannot be trusted") is displayed on powerup.
+Also, afterwards the device will have a 5 second delay before boot and a warning message ("Code orange, device cannot be trusted") is displayed on powerup.
 * Go into Settings > System > About Device
 * Repeatedly tap on the model name (MECHEN H1-Pro) until you are a developer
 * In developer menu one level up, enable OEM unlocking and adb debugging